joeFong/nodejs-frontend-exam/README.md

 2. TableRow, Table is generic, reusable and not tied down to any business logic.
 3. The ID for every item in my datastructure is assumed unique for optimized diffing/reconciliation.
 4. Clicking a checkbox returns its states and its child's states.
-5. Simple test, run npm test, test if renders first expected element
+5. Simple test, run npm test, then once process starts, press 'a' as prompt to run all tests.
+Tests if renders first expected element
 5. This was a fun exam, thanks.

 ## Goal